Q. When can I apply for my Illinois Concealed Carry Permit?

 North American Arms

-Shotguns are banned from any handgun class
+Shotguns are not permitted in any handgun class

-Rifles are banned from any handgun class
+Rifles are not permitted in any handgun class

 Mossberg Shockwave (from any handgun class)